Brief Strategic Family Therapy Training

 Adherence Supervision Program

-To maintain site licensure, the site must retain at least 1 BSFT Therapist in adherence/fidelity supervision and yearly Panel review.
+To maintain site licensure, the site must retain BSFT Therapists in adherence/fidelity supervision and yearly Panel review.

 BSFT therapists must adhere to the treatment model to assure fidelity and, thus, successful outcomes.
 Research on EBP implementation—including BSFT— indicates that an adherence phase is particularly important.